salrashid123/gcp_tokendistributor/README.md

 Bob and Alice exchange information offline about `ip-A`, `serviceAccountA` and `serviceAccountB` each party uses

-Bob grants Alice and `serviceAccountA` permissions to read GCE startup script and metadata for `VM-A`
+Bob grants Alice and `serviceAccountA` permissions to read GCE startup script and metadata for `VM-A` and AuditLog viewer

 `VM-A` runs a `TokenService` that functions to validate and return authorized token requests from `VM-B`